Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``TokenAmount``
 ^^^^^^^^^^^^^^^

+The token amount is from the CIS-2 standard :ref:`CIS-2-TokenAmount`.
 It is serialized using the LEB128_ variable-length unsigned integer encoding, with the additional constraint that the total number of bytes of the encoding MUST not exceed 37 bytes::

   TokenAmount ::= (x: Byte)                   =>  x                     if x < 2^7